Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Announce each Super Tank's arrival.
 			// --
-			// Combine numbers in any order for different results.
+			// Add up numbers together for different results.
-			// Character limit: 5
 			// --
+			// Minimum: 0
+			// Maximum: 31
+			// --
+			// 0: OFF
 			// 1: Announce when a Super Tank spawns.
 			// 2: Announce when a Super Tank evolves.
 (Only works when "Spawn Mode" is set to 1.)
-			// 3: Announce when a Super Tank randomizes.
+			// 4: Announce when a Super Tank randomizes.
 (Only works when "Spawn Mode" is set to 2.)
-			// 4: Announce when a Super Tank transforms.
+			// 8: Announce when a Super Tank transforms.
 (Only works when "Spawn Mode" is set to 3.)
-			// 5: Announce when a Super Tank untransforms.
+			// 16: Announce when a Super Tank untransforms.
 (Only works when "Spawn Mode" is set to 3.)
-			"Announce Arrival"			"12345"
+			"Announce Arrival"			"31"

 			// Announce each Super Tank's death.
 			// --